caleb531/youversion-suggest-alfred/README.md

 GitHub](https://github.com/caleb531/youversion-suggest/issues) with the
 following details:

-- The name and ISO-639 code of the language from [this list](https://www.bible.com/languages)
+- The name and ISO 639 code of the language from [this list](https://www.bible.com/languages)

 - The name of the YouVersion-supported Bible version to use as the default for